 This way, we have more of a guiding light that keeps us anchored in the feeling behind our goal or resolution.
 AND it’ll help transform more than just one aspect or area in our life.

 My personal example

-For me, my word/phrase of the year is “Fun”/”Having Fun”.
-Does it mean every moment and every action in my life will be fun?
+Does it mean every moment and every action in my life was/is fun?
 Nope!
-AND, in every moment I have the chance to pause and ask myself “How can I make this (task, situation etc.) more fun for me?”
+Far from it … AND, in every moment I have the chance to pause and ask myself “How can I make this (task, situation etc.) more fun for me?”